2024-devops-alt-dist/Zytologue_API_LDF/README.md

 First, make sure to download docker desktop from their site [Docker](https://www.docker.com/).
 Then you need to run the docker-compose script to create the postgres database server container.

-The comand is: `docker-compose up`
+The comand is: `docker-compose up --build`
 ## 2) Connection to DBeaver

 Make sure to download the cross-platform database tool [DBeaver](https://dbeaver.io/)